yellows8/3ds_smashbroshax/README.md

 # Building
 ctr-wlanbeacontool from here is required: https://github.com/yellows8/ctr-wlanbeacontool

+Make params:
+* "INPCAP={path}" Required, this is the smash-beacon to use as a base.
+You must obtain a beacon for this yourself, when building this yourself.
+* "PAYLOADURL={url}" HTTP URL to download the payload from.
+* "PAYLOADPATH={sdpath}" SD path to load the payload from, for example: "PAYLOADPATH=/smashpayload.bin".

+Only one of the PAYLOAD* params must be specified.

 # Usage
 Remember to always broadcast the beacon on the same channel as specified in the beacon itself.